Persistence K-theory: Prerequisites

 Reduced decompositions are much easier to handle in applications compared to general ones.
-Moreover, it is shown in the proof of \zjnote{Corollary 2.86 in \cite{BCZ23}} that given any decomposition $D$ of $X$ as in (\ref{eq:iterated-dec}) there exists a reduced decomposition $D'$ in $\C$ of the same $X$, of weight no more than $4w(D)$, and with linearization $\ell(D')=(\Sigma^{r_1}X_{1},\Sigma^{r_{2}}X_{2},\ldots, \Sigma^{r_{n}}X_{n})$ for some $r_{i}\in \R$.
-On the other hand, reduced decompositions do not lead to the definition of fragmentation pseudo-metrics as before in the sense that the quantity \pbred{ } does not satisfy the triangle inequality.
-Nonetheless, if we assume that $\mathcal{F}$ is closed to shifts and we let then we have: \zjnote{ } and thus $Q^{\mathcal{F}}$ can be used to approximate the shift invariant pseudo-metric $\widehat{d^{\F}}$ \zjnote{(see \cite[Corollary 2.86]{BCZ23})}.
+Moreover, it is shown in the proof of \zjnote{Corollary 2.86 in \cite{BCZ23}} that given any decomposition $D$ of $X$ as in (\ref{eq:iterated-dec}) there exists a reduced decomposition $D'$ of $X$, of weight no more than $4w(D)$, and with linearization $\ell(D')=(\Sigma^{r_1}X_{1},\Sigma^{r_{2}}X_{2},\ldots, \Sigma^{r_{n}}X_{n})$ for some $r_{i}\in \R$.

+Note that for reduced decomposition the analogous measurement to~\eqref{frag-met-0} does not satisfy the triangle inequality, hence such decompositions do not seem to lead to pseudo-metrics.
+However, as we will see in~\S\ref{sb:k-lag} reduced decompositions turn out to be useful for estimates involving $K$-theoretic invariants, weights and barcodes.